-Fellow Copywriting Professionals keep asking us how do we manage to find new copywriting contracts all year long.
+Fellow Copywriting Professionals keep asking us how we manage to find new copywriting contracts all year long.
 We never rest and we are very good at rejecting bad clients.
-It’s as simple as that: be good at working hard and on saying no.
+It’s as simple as that: be good at working hard and saying no.

 Copywriting Jobs & Networking

 It’s not what you think.
 Really, it’s not!

 We give 10% of our working hours in pro bono services.
 We offer our 10% copywriting services for free, for companies or entrepreneurs that are in danger to close their businesses.
 In plain numbers, our SEO Copywriting Agency has the capacity to handle 25 projects per week.
 So, 2 or 3 of them are given free of charge.